ldim99/MedicalRecords/README.md

 Patient records include basic patient information - name, date of birth, gender, height and weight as well as their pre-existing conditions, allergies and midications
 Visit records include doctor notes, diagnosis and prescriptions as well as measures taken during the visit - height, weight, blood pressure and heart rate

-Project implemented as a group of microservices with common registration and lookup interface:
+Project implemented as a group of externally facing microservices with common registration and lookup interface:

-1. Patient Service *:
+1. Patient Service:
   - browse patients information and medical history
   - update patients information

-2. Doctor Services *:
+2. Doctor Services:
   - browse patients information and medical history
   - update patients information and medical history

-3. Reporting Service *:
+3. Reporting Service:
-   - generates patient health summary with historical metrics - BMI, blood pressure, heart rate for a given range of dates = list historical visits with corresponding metrics
+  - generates patient health summary with historical metrics - BMI, blood pressure, heart rate for a given range of dates

-* An implicit level of doctor/patient isolaton is guranteed when patients and doctors will only be able to browse and edit information that is relevant to them
+  - list historical visits with corresponding metrics

-###System Design:
+An implicit level of doctor/patient isolaton is guranteed when patients and doctors will only be able to browse and edit information that is relevant to them

-  Web/Mobile Client -> Load Balancer -> Web Server (Front End UI)
+### System Design:

-                                     -> HTTP REST API -> Microservice Registry -> Microservices -> Cache -> Backing Store
+      Web/Mobile Client -> Load Balancer -> Web Server (Front End UI) -> HTTP REST API -> Microservice Registry -> Microservices -> Cache -> Backing Store
                                                                 \                                                   /
                                                                  \ _____________ This implementation _____________ /

  Doctors and patients are using mobile/web browser to establish secure (SSL) connection with Web Server Web Server provides login screen and authenticates clients